AABDOOGH/InsectFarming/Audit Documents/Audit 2/Audit 2 Feedback.md

 #### 3.1.1.
 Aspects Done Well

+F1: We have outputted preliminary rendering design, requirement analysis and functional analysis.
 #### 3.1.2.
 Aspects To Improve

+F1: We need to show the design to the client.

+R1: We have already show the design to the client.
+Client is satisfied with the design.

+F1: One shadow member recommand us to 3D print the system.

+R1: We do not think it is necessary and beneficial to 3D print the system.
+We will communicate with our tutor and shodown team in Week 7 tutorial.

+F1: Shadown team recommand us to invovle research paper when we design the process.

+R1: At this stage, we nearly finished the design section.
+In the improving stage, we will find more research paper to support the decision making to improve the design.

 ### 3.2.
 Decision Log

 #### 3.2.1.
 Aspects Done Well
+No feedbacks.

 #### 3.2.2.
 Aspects To Improve
+No feedbacks.